ProGraphics/prostyle.io/pages/documentation/models.md

 <hr class="t60 b60">

 ## Canvas
 The _canvas_ is the outermost container.
 It is mapped onto a single <code>div</code> or <code>body</code> tag of an HTML page.
 Think of the canvas as the drawing surface.
 The div or body tag might be any size, and may even be resized later.
-Pro Motion will stretch it’s content to fit, regardless of the aspect ratio of the canvas.
+ProStyle will stretch it’s content to fit, regardless of the aspect ratio of the canvas.

 The canvas contains a single [frame](#){:data-toc='frame'}.